DSPN/k8ssandra-gcp-mp/README.md

 Resources of this type need to be deleted prior to the cass-operator deployment.
 The cass-operator deployment will be deleted during the next step, so it's important that this gets run first.

-Delete all other Application resources.
+Delete all other Application resources:

 ```bash
 for resource_type in \